Your todo list:

-Start in the spicy hand crack with undercut feet just right of Tijuana Donkey Show.
-Jam the hand crack (15 feet) to reach awkward moves up a shallow, right-facing corner (second crux) and gain the chimney beneath the blocks.
-Move up the seemingly precarious chock-stones then mount the golden block beneath the large roof.
-Climb right out the roof and set a belay or fire up the puzzled green face to the two bolted hangers right of the small prow.
+Jam the hand crack that leads into a shallow, right-facing corner.
+Move up the chockstones, and mount the golden block beneath the roof.
+Climb right out the roof, and set a belay or fire up the puzzled face to the two bolted hangers right of a small prow.

 Standard rack up to #4.